rlbaxter/rlbaxter.github.io/rwx2018/rwx2018-notes.md

 * Components go in the `/components` folder
 * Component Name Should be multi word
 * Component Name should be PascalCase or kabab-case
-* Base components should have a spcific prefix "Base" or "App", etc.
+* Base components should have a specific prefix "Base" or "App", etc.
 * Prefix a single instance component with "The"
     * Single instance components are not reusable
     * if you're passing attributes, it's probably not single instance